Thebanday/ctf-writeups/Capstone Challenge.md

 **TryHackMe Write-Up: Linux Privilege Escalation**

+You can access the room [](https://tryhackme.com/room/linprivesc) on TryHackMe.

 * **Target IP:** `10.10.55.87`
 * **VPN:** Connected to TryHackMe using OpenVPN.
 * **Initial Access:** Connected to the target VM via SSH using the following credentials: